dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 <img src="/static/snapshots/started_tutorial/overview.png" style="zoom: 90%;"/>
 4. By default, the project explorer does not display icons, but you can choose `Icon Theme` by clicking the floating menu in the upper right corner.
 HBuilderX supports a variety of icon theme and you can install more icon themes through "[Tool] [Plug-in Installation]".
 5. HBuilderX supports hot exit feature.
 Hot Exit enables HBuilderX to exit immediately without prompting, preserving your changes and unsaved files for the next time you run.
-6. HBuilderX has a default behavior of saving temporary files every `30 seconds`（You can adjust the time interval in the settings）
+6. HBuilderX has a default behavior of saving temporary files every `30 seconds`（You can adjust the time interval in the settings）.
 7. Automatically save temporary files to ensure data security, whether it is shutdown, power failure, or crash.
 8. The automatic saving of HBuilderX can save system resources, because ctrl+s (save file) or ctrl+alt+s (save all files) may trigger the compilation of pre-compiled programming languages.

 #### 2. Syntax tips

 HBuilderX stands out because it has its own world-class syntax analysis engine.
-You can easily load different javascript syntax libraries by clicking "Javascript library" in the bottom right corner of HBuilderX.
+You can easily load different javascript libraries by clicking "Javascript library" in the lower right corner of HBuilderX.

 <img src="/static/snapshots/started_tutorial/select-syntax-hints.gif" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

 **note**：

-1. The syntax library is associated with the project.
-If a javascript library is loaded in a project, then all js and html files in this project can call this javascript library.
+1. The library is associated with the project.
+If a library is loaded in a project, then all js and html files in this project can call this library.
-2. The syntax library cannot be loaded for a separately opened file.
+2. The library cannot be loaded for a separately opened file.

 #### 3. Code assistant